-Sending Jesus with the ‘gospel of the Kingdom’ tells me that our heavenly Father was serious about us partnering up with him.
+Sending Jesus with the "Gospel of the Kingdom" tells me that our heavenly Father was serious about us partnering up with Him.
 His original intent was not only to partner up with the angelic, but most importantly it was to partner up with His spiritual sons and daughters.
 Without this added element we become refuges, not only in need of a Savior, but also in need of a Kingdom.
-‘But seek first the Kingdom of God’ was the original call to partner up.
-Jesus, the sent one is now asking us to hold back from our ongoing traditional attempts to govern and take a serious look at this Kingdom, — to partner up with this divine administration.
+"But seek first the Kingdom of God" was the original call to partner up.
+Jesus, the sent one, is now asking us to hold back from our ongoing traditional attempts to govern and take a serious look at this Kingdom, — and to partner up with this divine administration.

 Gospel of the Kingdom of God

-Now after John was put in prison, Jesus came to Galilee, preaching the gospel of the Kingdom of God, and saying, "The time is fulfilled, and the Kingdom of God is at hand.
+Mark 1:14-15 Now after John was put in prison, Jesus came to Galilee, preaching the "Gospel of the Kingdom of God", and saying, "The time is fulfilled, and the Kingdom of God is at hand.
 Repent and believe in the gospel."

 Note: At this point the message of salvation still needed to be defined so the gospel that Jesus was referring to was His introduction of His Fathers Kingdom, the very Kingdom from where Salvation was incepted, where the Father, Son and Holy Spirit gathered around the table to discuss ‘Salvation’.

-And Jesus went about all Galilee, teaching in their synagogues, and preaching the gospel of the Kingdom, and healing all manner of sickness and all manner of disease among the people.
+Matthew 4:23 And Jesus went about all Galilee, teaching in their synagogues, and preaching the "Gospel of the Kingdom", and healing all manner of sickness and all manner of disease among the people.

 For over three years Jesus preached the gospel of the Kingdom testifying that He was sent by His Father to establish His House and take care of His business.
 Jesus not only proclaimed the Kingdom but also demonstrated the Kingdom here on earth as He rendered the surrounding darkness that was standing directly in the way of His Fathers business.
 This new operating system that Jesus brings is a whole lot different than what we are so traditionally use to.
 How they roll in heaven is how we now need to start rolling down here.